aclassen/ComposeReorderable/README.md

     )
 ```

+Use the item index, instead of the key , to find the offset `state.offsetOf(idx)`

-Use `draggedItem` for a default dragged effect or create your own.
+You can use `draggedItem` for a default dragged effect or create your own.

 ## Notes

 When dragging, the existing item will be modified.
-Because if this reason it`s important that the item must be part of the LazyList visible items all the time.
+Because if this reason it`s important that the item must be part of the LazyList visible
+items all the time.

 This can be problematic if no drop target can be found during scrolling.